dmaier-couchbase/cb-workshop-cpp/VMSETUP.md

 #### C/C++ and Qt

-This chapter covers the following topis:
+This chapter covers the following topics:

 * Setup of the package repository
-* Setup of a C/C++ development environemnt
+* Setup of a C/C++ development environment
 * Qt5 installation
 * Qt Creator installation